blog posts

 The window related to Traceroute has the following options, each of which is included to set a specific parameter:

-Traceroute To: Enter the IP address or domain name of the destination to which you want to trace the route.
+Traceroute To: Enter the destination’s IP address or domain name to which you want to trace the route.

 Packet Size: Enter the size of the packet sent for test hubs in this section.
 (Its default value is 56 bytes.)

-TimeOut: Enter the time you want the router to wait for a response (delay time between messages) in this section.
+TimeOut: In this section, enter the time you want the router to wait for a response (delay time between messages).

 Protocol: Select the desired protocol for Trace; you must choose between UDP and ICMP.
 Otherwise, the default protocol, ICMP, will be used.

-Port: If you select the UDP option in the protocol section, you must specify the destination port manually in the port section, the default value of which is 33434.
+Port: If you select the UDP option in the protocol section, you must manually specify the destination port in the port section, which has a default value of 33434.

 So far, these options are essential for Trace and must be set to complete.
 The following options are advanced settings but optional.